 Louver Shop of Memphis Plantation Shutters Are Guaranteed Against Yellowing and Other Problems

-At Louver Shop of Memphis, we’ve been building our company on quality plantation shutters for some time.
-Here’s why investing in our shutters is a great decision for your home.
+At Louver Shop of Memphis, we’ve been building our company on exceptional plantation shutters for some time.
+Here’s why investing in our shutters is a smart decision for your home.

 - Our plantation shutters are customized for your home.
 No two homes or windows are identical, and your window treatments need to reflect that.
 We begin our process with a free, in-home consultation so you can see all your options up close.
 From material to louver size and frame style, you’ll be able to fully custom-create your plantation shutters.
 And thanks to our free professional measurements and free standard installation, you’re guaranteed to get a seamless fit with your new shutters.

 - Our plantation shutters are made from high-quality materials.
 Whether you choose our polymer LouverWood® shutters for top energy efficiency or Heritage shutters for the most classic look, you’re getting window treatments made from premium materials.
 We rely on an exclusive polymer and furniture-grade hardwoods in our shutters that not only look great but perform for years.